Gua-tk/Linux-Auto-Customizer/data/features/jekyll/jekyll.md

 Based on this https://jekyllrb.com/docs/installation/ubuntu/

-The dependencies have to be installed as root but jekyll gem has to be installed as user.To do so first run the jekyll feature with the --dependencies option. sudo customizer-install --dependencies -v -o jekyll and customizer-install -v -o jekyll
+This installation must be installed as user.

+You must install ruby first to provide the `gem` binary.
+You can provide this binary however you like, but we recommend using the ruby installation from the customizer.